Skip to content

 The sand added to the body coat allows the coating to withstand greater impacts.
 It also assists with avoiding dings from dropped items and thickens the overall floor.
 If a decorative floor had been desired, a colored quartz would be used instead of the sand and a clear top coating would be applied.
 If greater coating thickness and shock absorption was desired, a second body coat with full broadcast of sand (or quartz) would be applied.

 The Novolac epoxy applied over the sand acts as a highly acid resistant, protective layer.
 Typically in food and meet processing, highly acid cleaners are used to clean and sanitize the floor surface.
 These cleaners will often damage traditional aliphatic, Bisphenol A and Bisphenol F epoxies.
-Novolac epoxies are also used in chemical storage, battery charging areas and brewery/distillery operations.
+Novolac epoxies are also used in chemical storage, battery charging areas, and brewery/distillery operations.